Is nitrate free bacon actually better for you?

 Nitrates, nitrites, and nitrosamines

 Nitrites are reactive forms of nitrogen that come from nitrates and can either help blood vessels relax or form harmful compounds, depending on context.
-In the acidic stomach and in high-heat cooking, nitrites can react with proteins to create nitrosamines, a family of chemicals where many members can damage DNA and promote cancer.[2],[4]
+In the acidic stomach and during high-heat cooking, nitrites can react with amines in proteins to create nitrosamines, a family of chemicals where many members can damage DNA and promote cancer.[3]

-Whether your bacon is cured with synthetic sodium nitrite or with celery powder, the end result is similar: a pool of nitrites that can either stay relatively harmless or turn into nitrosamines when conditions are right.
+Whether your bacon is cured with added sodium nitrite or with celery powder plus cultures, the end result is similar: a pool of nitrite that can either remain relatively stable or contribute to nitrosamine formation when conditions are right.

 Bacon, high heat, and cancer chemistry

-When bacon is fried or grilled at very high temperatures until very crisp or charred, more nitrosamines and other potentially carcinogenic compounds can form in the meat and fat.[4],[5] Studies that measure fried bacon directly show that nitrosamine levels rise with higher cooking temperatures and longer cooking times.[5]
+When bacon is fried or grilled at very high temperatures until very crisp or charred, more nitrosamines and other potentially carcinogenic compounds can form in the meat and fat.[3][4]
+As summarized in a review published after the IARC decision, measured nitrosamine levels in cooked meats tend to rise with higher cooking temperatures and longer cooking times.[4]

 Salt, saturated fat, and your blood vessels

 Processed meats like bacon pack more sodium and saturated fat than fresh, unprocessed cuts of pork.
-Systematic reviews link higher processed meat intake to greater risk of coronary heart disease and type 2 diabetes, likely driven in part by high sodium, saturated fat, and preservatives.[3]
+A 2010 systematic review and meta-analysis in Circulation linked higher processed meat intake to greater risk of coronary heart disease and type 2 diabetes, with sodium and preservatives among the suspected contributors.[2]

 Bacon nitrates vs vegetable nitrates

-Bacon, in contrast, delivers nitrates along with heme iron, fat, and high heat cooking, which all favor the formation of more damaging nitrosamines in the gut and in the pan.[4]
+Bacon, in contrast, delivers nitrite-generating cures along with heme iron and high-heat cooking exposures.
+These factors can favor the formation of more damaging nitrosation products in the gut and in the pan.[3]

 Conditions linked to it